 - Detailed correction workshops

-In the second half of the training course, participants will teach each other under the guidance of an experienced instructor.
+In the second half of the training course, participants will teach each other under the guidance of an experienced teacher.

 One of the greatest spiritual texts of the world, the Bhagavad Gita contains subtle and profound teachings and has a universality which embraces every aspect of human action.